brianwatroba/soulbound/README.md

 _Alpha launching Winter 2022_

-## Why build this?
+## The problem

 What we do makes up who we are.

-The problem: Our accomplishments don't really "live anywhere" where we can prove them, show them, and share them.
+Our accomplishments don't really "live anywhere" where we can prove them, show them, and share them.

-And if they do exist online, they're fragmented.
+If they do exist online, they're fragmented.
 Our career history is on LinkedIn.
 Our travel history is on Instagram.
 My PADI Scuba certification is a plastic card in my wallet.
-A few digital platforms have accrued the ultimate "power of endorsement" (blue checkmarks).

-What if we were able to collect our experiences and accomplishments in a central place?
-What if the community involved in those experiences could issue them?
-And what if those accomplishments were totally trustworthy and provable?
+What if we were able to collect our experiences in a central place?
+What if the community involved in those accomplishments could issue them?
+What if they were totally provable and trustworthy?

 ## Our solution

-A protocol for communities to issue proof of completion/endorsement for anything.
+A protocol for communities to issue proof of completion/endorsement for _anything_.

 Imagine a world where organizations can issue and govern their own blue checkmarks.

-What's included:
+## What's included

 - Token standard: open source ERC1155 Non-Tradeable token standard for communities to create, govern, mint, and manage the certifications that matter to them.
 (This repo).
 - Community dapp (web2): client app for community token management, optional custodial wallet service, and metadata storage.
 Not required, but a method for less web3 savvy communities to create and manage their tokens without having to worry about wallets and crypto complexity.